 However, it is essential to consider that a company really manages to generate demand for its products or services only if it can

-intercepting the needs of its prospects by offering solutions, information, references, inspiring new models and business opportunities and providing answers relevant to the individual phases of the purchasing process.
+intercepting the needs of its prospects by offering solutions, information, and references, inspiring new models and business opportunities and providing answers relevant to the individual phases of the purchasing process.

 This calls for more strategic planning and execution of content creation and marketing strategies.